michaelsilverstein/Loans/README.md

     pip install ./
     ```
 **Documentation [here](Documentation.md)**

+# References and other tools
+1. **https://unbury.us**: This is a great online tool that provided a lot of the inspiration for this project.
+It shows you the payment trajectory of multiple loans for a single monthly payment amount, as you can do with `multiloan`.

 # Contributing
 Contributions are most helpful by adding unit tests to the [test](test/) directory